 Certificate in Polysomnographic Technology for Health Care Professionals

 Those who already work in other health care fields can pursue polysomnography certificate programs designed for credentialed professionals.
-Such programs do not cover basic medical terminology and patient care techniques, but include clinical training and courses in:
+Such programs do not cover basic medical terminology and patient care techniques, but include clinical training and lecture-based coursework.

 Associate of Science in Polysomnographic Technology